paucoma/ffmpeg_Notes/filter_setpts_investig.rst

 Piece-wise speed modification
 -----------------------------

-As presented in `this stackoverflow answer<https://video.stackexchange.com/a/21804/23130>`_ we can build a complex filter where we apply a pts redefinition at specific parts of a video.
+As presented in `this stack-overflow answer <https://video.stackexchange.com/a/21804/23130>`_ we can build a complex filter where we apply a pts redefinition at specific parts of a video.

 ::